 This mode is used to enable serial communication with the companion JUMA PA100D 100W linear amplifier.
+It can also be used with the TRX-Manager CAT software produced by Laurent Labourie, F6DEX.
+Please see Annex I for details.

 Voice Memory